-Lenders supply a minimum of 50 exposures free of charge when filling patron-initiated photocopy requests.
+Lenders supply a minimum of 50 exposures at $10 USD when filling patron-initiated photocopy requests.
 Copy requests for preservation microfilming projects and collection maintenance are also included within the SHARES copying guidelines, with no limit on the number of exposures.

 Lenders will rush-catalog or lend uncataloged material if a title is not available from other SHARES partners.